photoprism/photoprism-docs/docs/known-issues.md

 ### Legacy Hardware ###

-Face recognition can be slow (or even crash) on [old devices](getting-started/troubleshooting/performance.md#legacy-hardware) due to insufficient RAM or CPU.
+Face recognition can be slow (or even crash) on [old devices](getting-started/troubleshooting/performance.md#legacy-hardware) due to insufficient resources.

 *Like most applications, PhotoPrism has [certain requirements](getting-started/index.md#system-requirements) and our development process does not include testing on unsupported or unusual hardware.*